-TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water. + Highest level detected by Danbury Water Department.
+TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.

-90th percentile value in copper monitoring.
+- 90th percentile value in copper monitoring.
 Result is representative of customer sampling stagnant water.
-No locations exceeded the action level for copper in the system.

-90th percentile value in lead monitoring.
+No locations exceeded the action level for copper. - 90th percentile value in lead monitoring.
 Result is representative of customer sampling stagnant water.
-No locations exceeded the action level for lead in the system.
+No locations exceeded the action level for lead. - Reported value is the highest locational, annual average of quarterly measurements for disinfection by-products in the distribution system.
+Values in the range are individual measurements.